 We meet every Friday for lunch in Northampton.
 We enjoy a meal and share lively good-humoured conversation.
 We often have a guest speaker and occasionally we hold debates and discussions.
 Sometimes our Friday meetings are devoted to planning and preparing for our community support and fundraising projects.

-In addition to our weekly meeting we hold many social events and fundraising activities, as well as helping the local community.
+In addition to the weekly meeting we hold many social events and fundraising activities, as well as helping the local community.
 We work together with the other three Rotary clubs in Northampton and with the Inner Wheel club of Northampton West.
-We have a number of Friends of Rotary who support our work.

-The club welcomes new members who support our service ethos of "Service above Self".
+The club welcomes new members who support our service ethos: